How To Grow A Lemon Tree Indoors

 Make sure the soil is moist in the same way as when you planted your seedling.

-Carefully lift the plant out of the soil, pulling by the base of the plant.
-Place the plant into the new soil, then fill in around the roots.
+Carefully lift the plant out of the soil, pulling by the base.
+Then, transfer the citrus into the new soil, then fill in around the roots.

-For larger trees, you can see a tutorial on transferring the tree here:
+For larger lemon trees, you can see a tutorial on transferring the tree here:

 Here’s how to take care of a lemon tree.

-You may be able to keep it out on a patio or porch, if you have one.
+You may be able to keep it out on a patio or porch if you have one.
 (It might also look good next to some outdoor solar lights.)
+When nights reach the upper 40’s Fahrenheit or lower in temperature, keep citrus plants inside.

 There are also larger growing lamps for larger tree plants.
 These look like floor lamps you can place right over indoor, potted trees.
 These make a lemon tree apartment doable.